mikegoelzer/vscode-open-anything-osx/readme.md

 # Make VS Code a Finder option for any text file

-This script is designed to facilitate the modification of the `Info.plist` file located in `/Applications/Visual Studio Code.app/Contents/`.

-The purpose of the modification is to enable Visual Studio Code (VS Code) to appear as an option under "Open With" for any text file types in Finder.

 ![Screenshot](./screenshot.png)

+This script helps modify the `Info.plist` file located in `/Applications/Visual Studio Code.app/Contents/` so that VS Code will be an option in Finder for any text file type.

 ## Usage